Sharing workspace configuration

 extends setting in both

-.moon/project.yml.
-This setting requires a HTTPS URL or
+.moon/tasks.yml.
+This setting requires a HTTPS URL or relative file

 A great way to share configuration is by using GitHub's "raw file view", as demonstrated below using our very own examples repository.